paulgb/cloudpush/README.md

 After attaching a directory, you can make the contents of the container public by running `cloudpush.py publish`.
 If successful, the base URL of the directory will be returned.

+The publish command take an optional argument `--index` or `-i` to specify the file to serve when a directory is accessed (eg. `index.html`).

 ### Detach

 To detach a container from the current directory, *and delete the container*, run `cloudpush.py detach`.
 This recursively deletes all the files from the container, deletes the container, and then detaches the container from the directory.